drwells/quickstack2/README.md

 `-fno-omit-frame-pointer`.

-quickstack2, as the name implies, is based on quickstack and contains some additional command line options, performance improvements, and support for ARM64.
+quickstack2, as the name implies, is based on quickstack and contains some additional command line options, performance improvements (it can start and finish in about 50 milliseconds, while quickstack is closer to 300 milliseconds), and support for ARM64.
 Some of the defaults (notably for printing function line numbers) are different, but the main ptrace-based approach is the same.

 ## compiling quickstack2
 * Install binutils 2.22+ and elfutils-libelf-devel